-Over 10,000 running roll appeals have been lodged since the onset of the pandemic and whilst Assessors across Scotland have engaged with appellants little progress has been possible during 2020/21.
+Over 10,000 running roll appeals have been lodged since the onset of the pandemic and whilst Assessors across Scotland have engaged with appellants little progress was possible during 2020/21.

-Maintain a complete and accurate Valuation roll in terms of the Local Government (Scotland) Act 1975
+Maintain a complete and accurate Valuation Roll in terms of the Local Government (Scotland) Act 1975

-Maintain a complete and accurate valuation list in terms of the Local Government Finance Act 1992
+Maintain a complete and accurate Council Tax Valuation List in terms of the Local Government Finance Act 1992

-The last two priorities use of quantitative target based performance indicators rather than qualitative measures and as such can at times be misleading.
-The key element that has impacted on the organisation's performance in relation to the updating of the valuation roll and list during 2020/21 has been the pandemic and the related restrictions on travel and access to properties.
-The indirect impact of the pandemic in terms of the high volume of appeals lodged as a result of the pandemic and the large volume of Covid-19 business grant enquiries along with move to home-based working have also impacted on the organisation's headline performance.
+The last two priorities use quantitative target based performance indicators rather than qualitative measures and as such can at times be misleading.
+The key element that has impacted on the organisation's performance in relation to the updating of the Valuation Roll and List during 2020/21 has been the pandemic and the related restrictions on travel and access to properties.
+The indirect impact of the pandemic in terms of the high volume of appeals lodged as a result of the pandemic and the large volume of Covid-19 business grant enquiries along with the move to home-based working have also impacted on the organisation's headline performance.
 Performance has also been negatively impacted by difficulties in obtaining information from property occupiers as many businesses have experienced difficulties responding to our enquiries and correspondence during the periods of lockdown.

-Commercial activity levels during 2020/21 were significantly constrained by the pandemic and this is reflected in the statistics that show that 1,430 updates to the valuation roll were made compared to 1,984 for the year 2019/20.
-The target performance of making 70% of those updates within 90 days of the event taking place however slipped from 59.3% in 2019/20 to 29.7% however as set out above, the service encountered many external barriers to its drive to turnaround updates within the 90 day performance target.
+Commercial activity levels during 2020/21 were significantly constrained by the pandemic and this is reflected in the statistics that show that 1,430 updates to the Valuation Roll were made compared to 1,984 for the year 2019/20.
+The target performance of making 70% of those updates within 90 days of the event taking place however slipped from 59.3% in 2019/20 to 29.7%.
+However, as set out above, the service encountered many external barriers to its drive to update the Valuation Roll within the 90 day performance target.

-New dwelling completions during 2020/21 did however show no slowdown with 2,212 new dwellings entering the valuation list during 2020/21.
-This compares to 1,749 for 2019/20.
+New dwelling completions during 2020/21 also showed a slowdown with 2,212 new dwellings entering the Valuation List during 2020/21.
+This compares to 3,437 for 2019/20.
 During 2020/21 61.3% of all new dwellings entered the list within the 90 days of their completion.
-This compares to 92.2% achieved in 2019/20 against a performance target of 94%.
+This compares to 89.9% achieved in 2019/20 against a performance target of 94%.

-On taking a fair view and in particular taking account of the unique and extraordinary background to 2020/21, the organisation has performed exceptionally well in fulfilling its statutory requirements to maintain the valuation roll and list, albeit with slower turnaround times that were heavily influenced by factors that were external to the organisation.
+On taking a fair view and in particular taking account of the unique and extraordinary background to 2020/21, the organisation has performed exceptionally well in fulfilling its statutory requirements to maintain the Valuation Roll and List, albeit with slower turnaround times that were heavily influenced by factors that were external to the organisation.